-The Dalton Young Researchers Award is for inorganic research chemists under 27 years of age.
+The Dalton Emerging Researcher Award (previously the Dalton Young Researchers Award) is for inorganic research chemists within two years of completion of their PhD.

 - Run annually

 - The winner receives £1000, a medal and a certificate

 - The winner will complete a UK lecture tour

 - The winner will be chosen by the Dalton Division Awards Committee

 - Nominations close on 15 January

 - Only RSC Members can nominate for this award

 - The award is open to nominees working in, or originally from, the UK or Republic of Ireland only